Larry (cat): Relationships with politicians

 David Cameron has said that Larry is a "bit nervous" around men, speculating that, since Larry was a rescue cat, this may be due to negative experiences in his past.
 Cameron mentioned that Barack Obama is an apparent exception to this fear: he said, "Funnily enough he liked Obama.
 Obama gave him a stroke and he was all right with Obama."
-In 2011, Larry was banned from the Prime Minister's quarters in 10 Downing Street as his fur was ruining Cameron's fresh suits.
-In February 2013, a cat-proof barrier was erected to prevent Larry and his neighbour Freya from getting into the Foreign Office, after complaints from staff members with allergies.
-Foreign Secretary William Hague later asked that the barrier be taken down.

-In September 2013, tensions were reportedly growing between Cameron and Larry.
+In September 2013 tensions were reportedly growing between Cameron and Larry.
 It was reported that Cameron objected to cat hair on his suit and the smell of cat food had to be disguised by air freshener when Downing Street had visitors.
-The Camerons were said not to like Larry, amid suggestions that the pet was a public relations prop.
-Cameron posted to Twitter saying that he and Larry got on "purr-fectly well".
-Nevertheless, bookmakers Ladbrokes made Cameron the odds-on (1/2) favourite to leave Downing Street first, with Larry as the 6/4 outsider.
-The Daily Telegraph suggested that Cameron never really liked cats but that spin doctors believed Larry could make the Prime Minister appear more friendly.
+The Camerons were said not to like Larry, amid suggestions that the pet was a public relations stunt.
+Cameron posted on Twitter that he and Larry got on "purr-fectly well".
+Nevertheless, the online gambling company Ladbrokes made Cameron the odds-on (1/2) favourite to leave Downing Street first, with Larry as the 6/4 outsider.
+The Daily Telegraph suggested that Cameron had never liked cats but that spin doctors believed Larry could improve his public image.

-Former Deputy Prime Minister Nick Clegg has described an internal Downing Street security door which requires microphone contact for access as being increasingly "not for security but to keep the cats out from one end of the building to another".
+The former deputy prime minister Nick Clegg has described an internal Downing Street security door which requires microphone contact for access as being increasingly "not for security but to keep the cats out from one end of the building to another".
 When leaving office in 2016, Cameron spoke of his "sadness" that he could not take Larry with him.
-When Theresa May became Prime Minister in 2016, there were concerns that Larry was stressed and could be missing the Cameron family.
+When Theresa May succeeded him in 2016, there were concerns that Larry was stressed and could be missing the Cameron family.

-In August 2016, Sir Alistair Graham, former Chairman of the Committee on Standards in Public Life, responded to controversy over favouritism in Cameron's Dissolution Honours List by joking that he was "surprised Larry the cat didn't get one".
-In June 2019, in what was described in the press as a photobombing, Larry was visible on the window ledge outside Number 10 as Theresa May and her husband Philip May posed with U.S. President Donald Trump and his wife Melania Trump at the start of Trump's state visit to the United Kingdom; he later sheltered from the rain under Trump's armoured Cadillac and could not be coaxed out, leading Jon Sopel of the BBC to tweet: "BREAKING: anti-Trump demonstrators fail to stop @realDonaldTrump motorcade, but @Number10cat does".
+In August 2016 Alistair Graham, former chairman of the Committee on Standards in Public Life, responded to controversy over favouritism in Cameron's Dissolution Honours List by joking that he was "surprised Larry the cat didn't get one".
+In June 2019, in what was described in the press as a photobombing, Larry could be seen on the window ledge outside 10 Downing street as Theresa May and her husband Philip May posed with US President Donald Trump and First Lady Melania Trump at the start of Trump's state visit to the UK; he later sheltered from the rain under Trump's presidential state car and was coaxed out only after some time.

+Prime Minister Liz Truss told the American journalist Jake Tapper in an interview in September 2022 that "he's doing a great job, although he does spend rather a lot of his time asleep."